Skip to content

 HMS Step 3.
 Provision application with support code

-Follow the Huawei Push Kit Devlopment Process to acquire agconnect-services.json.
-Refer to How to Integrate HMS Core SDK for the necessary changes in the gradle build files.
+Follow the Huawei Push Kit Development Process to acquire agconnect-services.json.
+Refer to How to Integrate HMS Core SDK for the necessary changes in your Gradle build files.

 HMS Step 4.
 Acquire HMS device token

-The task extends AsyncTask and returns both known beforehand hmsApplicationId and unique hmsDeviceToken, which Huawei recommends to re-acquire on each application start.
-To read the HMS Application ID and acquire the HMS Device token, use following methods:
+The task extends AsyncTask and returns both the known hmsApplicationId and the unique hmsDeviceToken, which Huawei recommends re-acquiring on each application start.
+To read the HMS Application ID and acquire the HMS device token, use:

 val hmsApplicationId = AGConnectServicesConfig.fromContext(context).getString("client/app_id")